Why is work practice important?

 Your mentor can be an existing line manager, employer or the company qualified accountancy who is able to oversee your work and can assist with the review of activities and sign off on work experience.
+Your Mentor must be a fully qualified accountant or have a minimum of 5 years’ experience as an Accounting Technician.
 You must be currently working in a relevant finance / accounts-based role.
 Please refer to the mentor handbook in Moodle.

 What if I change job whilst completing the Work Practice Programme?

 If you change employer or have multiple employers across the two years’ work experience, then you must notify ATI by updating your ‘Employer Details’ in your student TouchPoint account.

 I am self-employed, how do I secure a workplace mentor?

 If you are self-employed, your work-based tasks and training plans will need to be signed off by an independent accountant / auditor who is familiar with your work.